Professional development subsidy

 This includes centre directors, early childhood teachers and educators who work directly with children.

-What the subsidy will cover
+What the subsidy covers

 The subsidy is designed to help cover wages while staff complete national child safety training.
+It will cover 5 hours per eligible staff member to complete the training.

-Specifically, the subsidy can be used to:
+How the subsidy can be used

 • backfill staff while they undertake the training during work hours, or